TerminalJack/Spriter2UnityDX/README.md

     2. In your OS file browser, locate the Spriter2UnityDX folder inside the repo.<br>
     3. Drag-and-drop that folder into your Unity `Project` window.

-> The default installation location is `Assets/Spriter2UnityDX` but you can rename the folder and/or move it into another folder such as `Assets/Plugins/` or `Assets/3rdParty`.
+> The default installation location is `Assets/Spriter2UnityDX` but you can rename the folder and/or move it into another folder such as `Assets/Plugins/` or `Assets/3rdParty/`.

 ## Quick start!

-Once Spriter2UnityDX is installed you can import a Spriter project simply by dropping the folder that contains the .scml file--**and** all of the images files needed by the .scml file--into the Unity `Project` window.
+Once Spriter2UnityDX is installed you can import a Spriter project simply by dropping the folder that contains the .scml file--**and** all of the image files needed by the .scml file--into the Unity `Project` window.

 >Only Unity 2D projects are supported at this time.
 An import may fail when you drop a Spriter project folder into a 3D project.
 A second attempt via Reimport *may* work.